 Naomi Caselli, PhD is an Assistant Professor in the Deaf Studies and Deaf Education Programs at Boston University.
 She studies how language deprivation affects how people learn and process ASL signs.
 She earned a joint PhD in Psychology and Cognitive Science from Tufts University, as well as an Ed.M. in Deaf Education and an M.A. in Psychology from Boston University.

 Erin Spurgeon, MA NIC is a Nationally Certified Interpreter for the Deaf based in Boston, Massachusetts and graduated with a Masters in Interpretation from Gallaudet University.
-She has worked Deaf research laboratories with scientists such as Dr. Laura-Ann Petitto at Gallaudet University, Dr. Karen Emmorey at San Diego State University and the Rochester Institute of Technology with Dr. Peter Hauser.
+She has worked Deaf research laboratories with scientists Dr. Laura-Ann Petitto at Gallaudet University, Dr. Karen Emmorey at San Diego State University and the Rochester Institute of Technology with Dr. Peter Hauser.

 Anna Lim Franck, MA recently graduated with a Master’s degree in Linguistics from Gallaudet University.
 She has worked on Haskins Laboratory’s ASL SLAAASh (Sign Language Acquisition, Annotation, Archiving and Sharing) project for linguists Drs.
 Diane Lillo-Martin and Julie Hochgesang.
 She is interested in research on L2 pedagogy/acquisition of Deaf learners and educational issues in bilingualism in Deaf classrooms.